AkankshaK-AI/S5/README.md

 Best Test Accuracy: 99.36(epoch 15th)

 Analysis:
-Accuracy is still lesser than target
+Accuracy is still lesser than target.
 Model is still underfitting.
 This could still be due to image rotation happening in train and not in test